foxitsoftware/cordova-plugin-foxitpdf/README.md

 	Portrait , Landscape Left , Landscape Right

-Use this ,in everywhere in your project
+Use this everywhere in your project

 ```js
 var success = function(data){